nadeeshandevon/web-analyzer-app/README.md

 - **Authentication**: `AuthMiddleware` verifies requests using the `x-api-key` header.
 - **Logging**: Structured logging using a custom `slog` wrapper.
 - **Graceful Shutdown**: The API handles termination signals gracefully for both the main API and the metrics server.
-- **Metrics**: High-level HTTP request metrics exported via a dedicated Gin server on port 9090.
+- **Metrics & Profiling**: High-level HTTP request metrics and pprof profiling (isolate/toggleable) exported via a dedicated Gin server on port 9090.

 ## Challenges & Approaches